penartur/node.cacheio/README.md

 the CacheStore constructor accepts an options object that can include the following params
-* cacheTTL : entry time to live in seconds (counter is reset for an entry upon read access)
+* cacheTTL, cacheExpires : entry time to live in seconds (*TTL* counter is reset for an entry upon read access, *Expires* counter is reset for an entry upon cache update)
-* negativeTTL : negative cache for entries in seconds
+* negativeTTL, negativeExpires : negative cache for entries in seconds
 * gcFreq : garbage collector frequency in seconds (GC cleans cache timedout entries)